TheNotary/vagrant_hello_world/README.md

 ## The Vagrant Landscape

 - A **VM** is a Virtual Machine, something that you can boot up/ power down.
 It contains it's own OS and Filesystem, isolated from the host.
-VMs allow you to run two operating systems concurently.
+VMs allow you to run multiple operating systems concurently on the same computer.
 - A **vagrant box** is a prepackaged VM that lives in the `~/.vagrant/boxes` directory.
 When you create a new VM, you do so based off of a vagrant box of the desired OS and package configuration.
 The Ubuntu box usually weigh about 400mb.
 Hashicorp is the official host of vagrant boxes, eg https://atlas.hashicorp.com/ubuntu/boxes/trusty64
 - `packer` is the name of the software used to create your own customized vagrant boxes.
 It's pretty easy to work with, see [@kappataumu](http://kappataumu.com/articles/creating-an-Ubuntu-VM-with-packer.html) for a quick tut after this.
 - `Virtual Box` is the GUI software we all used to use to manage VMs before vagrant came along.
-Sometimes you won't find the correct command to do a specific thing in vagrant and you'll actually need to open up Virtual Box like a primitive fool and perform the configuration manually.
+Sometimes you won't find the correct command to do a specific thing in vagrant and you'll actually need to open up Virtual Box perform the configuration manually with a primitive mouse.
 It is what it is.

 <Flow Chart of Associations>